joinpursuit/Pursuit-Core-Web/full-stack-express/intro-to-sql-part-1/README.md

 ## Lesson Objectives

-- Define databases and their role in a Full Stack App
+- Define databases and their role in a full stack app
-- Introduction to Postgresql
+- Introduction to PostgreSQL
 - Set up and drop (delete) a (sub) database
 - Create table, set columns and drop the table
   - **C**reate a row and put it into the table (insert data)